Raw pointers are bad (especially owning raw pointers).

 delete

-or some other mechanismOne way to counteract these shortcomings is with smart pointers.
+or delete[] or free or some other mechanismOne way to counteract these shortcomings is with smart pointers.
 The smart

-pointers provided in the stl are unique_ptr
+pointers provided in the stl are unique_ptr, shared_ptr, and weak_ptr

-is deprecated).
+(auto_ptr is deprecated).

-typically introduces no overhead over (correct) use of a
+unique_ptr for exclusive-ownership resource managementunique_ptr typically introduces no overhead over (correct) use of a

 single-ownership raw pointer.